jitsi/handbook/docs/dev-guide/iframe.md

 ```
 **NOTE: The format of the invitees in the array depends on the invite service used for the deployment.**

-You can remove the embedded Jitsi Meet Conference with the following API function:
+You can remove the embedded Jitsi Meet Conference using the following function:
 ```javascript
 api.dispose();
 ```

-NOTE: It's a good practice to remove the conference before the page is unloaded.
+NOTE: Jitsi recommends removing the before the page is unloaded.

 [config.js]: https://github.com/jitsi/jitsi-meet/blob/master/config.js
 [interface_config.js]: https://github.com/jitsi/jitsi-meet/blob/master/interface_config.js